decoded4620/argumints/README.md

 ## Regular Expressions

-using '--argumints-match-argv' option we perform aggregate data mining and data gathering.
+using '--minty-match-argv' option we perform aggregate data mining and data gathering.

 ### CLI